Thermal effects on density-modulated phases in a dipolar Bose--Einstein condensate: Formalism

-Ground states are obtained by imaginary-time propagation of the TeGPE.
-Evolving in imaginary time suppresses excited-state components, and after each step the condensate wave function is renormalized to conserve the total atom number.
-Convergence is monitored through the monotonic decrease of the total energy and the stationarity of the chemical potential.
-For the numerical discretization we use a Fourier pseudospectral scheme on a Cartesian grid: local terms are evaluated in real space, while the nonlocal dipolar convolution is computed efficiently in momentum space via fast Fourier transforms, yielding spectral accuracy for the long-range anisotropic interaction.
-In addition to imaginary-time calculations, we perform real-time evolutions initialized from the converged ground states and propagate according to \refeq{eqn:TeGPE} to probe dynamical response.
-Time-of-flight simulations implemented by switching off the trap at $t=0$ are used to contrast the expansion and stability of condensates at zero and finite temperature.
+Stationary states are obtained by imaginary-time propagation.
+After each time step the order parameter is renormalized to the prescribed condensate atom number.
+We monitor convergence using the total energy and chemical potential.
+The numerical calculation uses a Fourier pseudospectral discretization on a Cartesian grid: local terms are evaluated in real space, while the nonlocal dipolar convolution is computed in momentum space using fast Fourier transforms.